weewx/weewx/docs_src/utilities/wee_import.md

     The line commencing with `Unique records processed` should update as records are imported with progress information on number of records processed, number of unique records imported and the date time of the latest record processed.
 If the import spans multiple days then a new `Period` line is created for each day.

-    Once the initial import is complete <span class="code">wee_import</span> will, if requested, calculate any missing derived observations and rebuild the daily summaries.
+    Once the initial import is complete `wee_import` will, if requested, calculate any missing derived observations and rebuild the daily summaries.
 A brief summary should be displayed similar to the following:

     ```
     Calculating missing derived observations ...